Wim-Lotz/EasyPizza-RDS/Notes.md

 * Insomnia Api Tester Json Import

 #### Things I dont like
-using exceptions for validation (using exceptions as I am using mediatr so I need the thread return as I cant return to calling method)
+using exceptions for validation (using exceptions as I am using mediatr, so I need the thread return as I cant return to calling method)